Ready to build a full-stack influencer program?

 This sounds obvious but it’s the most commonly occurring risk when it comes to influencer marketing.

 You know what makes or breaks your influencer campaigns?
-It’s the price that you pay for placements.
-Paying a creator $500 and making $200 from the promotion is not something you want.
-This is why we recommend starting off with only commission-based ambassadors and not big name influencers who will charge you $500+ upfront for posts.
+It’s the flat fee that you pay influencers for placements.
+Paying an influencer $500 and making $200 from the promotion is not something you want.
+This is why we recommend starting off with only affiliate-only collaborations and not big name influencers who will charge you $500+ upfront for posts.

-Here’s a detailed guide on finding the right price for the influencers.
-Saral also has a chrome extension where you can find the fair amount to pay to any influencer with just one click.
+Here’s how much you should pay your influencers.
+SARAL also has a free chrome extension where you can find the required influencer metrics and a fair fee to pay to any influencer with just one click.

 Don’t make impulsive decisions here, they quickly spiral into an unprofitable influencer campaign and you will falsely conclude “it doesn’t work!”

-If you are choosing influencers solely based on their follower count then you’re taking a subpar, myopic approach to creator-driven marketing.
-Here are some more parameters to vet creators.
+If you are choosing influencers solely based on their follower count then you’re taking a subpar, myopic approach to influencer-driven marketing.
+Here's how you vet creators for your brand.

-Since most brands pay by follower count, some bad actors tend to purchase followers to increase their rates.
-As you run your program, you will inevitably come across some of these types.
+Since most brands pay by the follower count of the influencers, some bad actors tend to purchase followers to increase their rates.
+As you run your influencer program, you will inevitably come across some of these types.

-This helps you evaluate if they’re legit, or if they’re using bots and engagement pods to amp up their metrics.
+This helps you evaluate if the influencer is legit, or if they’re using bots and engagement pods to amp up their metrics.
 Usually, an authentic follower percentage of 80% or more is safe, but you really want to aim for 90% or higher, especially for smaller creators.

 Their audience trusts them and they also trust your brand by association.
 Just going through their feeds for a few minutes will give you an idea of the content quality.

-It doesn’t have to be a written agreement for every single creator you work with, it can be a simple email exchange.
-But for most creators whom you do a flat-fee deal with (eventually), you should do a proper agreement.
+It doesn’t have to be a written agreement for every single influencer you work with, it can be a simple email exchange.
+But for most influencer whom you do a flat-fee deal with (eventually), you should do a proper agreement.
 Never pay the entire amount upfront, pay 30%-50% upfront and the rest after the post is live.
+If there's no proper alignment, then it's better to end the partnership with the influencer.

 If the influencer’s feed has more sponsored posts than organic ones then it means they’re likely just milking their audience for money and will soon see drops in engagement rates, if they haven’t already.

-You want to partner with creators who are creators first, promoters later.
+You want to find the best influencers and partner with those who are creators first, promoters later.
 Given how lucrative it is, some influencers promote a lot of products simply because they're getting paid for it.
 You want to avoid working with them.
-Only work with creators who produce good content and can weave your product in seamlessly.
+Only work with influencers who produce good content and can weave your product in seamlessly.

-No one likes ads, and if their followers are constantly bombarded with new products then it’s likely that their audience has already lost trust in them.
+No one likes ads, and if their followers are constantly bombarded with new products then it’s likely that the influencer's audience has already lost trust in them.
 Be wary of too many sponsored posts.

 If you choose an influencer then make sure they align with your brand values and beliefs.